ACCIDENT AND EMERGENCY

 For some forms a full medical examination will be needed before the form can be completed.
 Examinations of this nature take time and therefore a fee has to be charged.
 A special appointment will be required and the fee will be payable in advance.

-Pre-employment checks, HGV and PSV licences are not paid for by the NHS so there will be a charge for this work.
+Pre-employment checks are not paid for by the NHS so there will be a charge for this work.

 CANCELLATION OF HOLIDAY